TRENDS & INSIGHTS

 What does this mean for your business?

 Your e-commerce fulfilment strategy could make or break your relationship with your U.S. customers.
-Offer them more convenient deliveries by taking advantage of our 14,000+ package pickup points across the country, provide a selection of delivery options, and keep them up to speed with our regular notifications on the progress of their shipments.
+Offer them more convenient deliveries with package pickup points across the country, provide a selection of delivery options, and keep them up to speed with regular notifications on the progress of their shipments.

-Taking your business to the U.S. – need-to-know
+Taking your business to the U.S. – the need-to-know

 When it comes to actually doing business in the U.S., you’ll need to get to grips with the different processes and admin that’s required.

 The U.S. is known for being incredibly careful when it comes to border control.
 Ensure your goods get through customs quickly by filling out all documentation correctly, and providing all required details about your shipments..